JWarren55/Recipes/README.md

 2. Make Pumpkin Cookie recipe
 3. Make Coffee Cake Cookie recipe
 4. Make a steak recipe
+5. Make CSS to make pretty

 ## Learned

-1. Using images on pages.
+- Using images on pages.
-2. Proper linking pages to navigate the websites.
+- Proper linking pages to navigate the websites.
+- CSS principles.

 ## Demo

+New Demo coming soon...

+## Archive
 ![Home page of the website](./media/demo/homePage1.png) This image shows the home page of the website.
 Currently, it is basic with room to expand.